ebithril/relax-player/README.md

 # Relax Player

-A terminal-based sound player for creating relaxing ambient soundscapes.
+ A lightweight, distraction-free alternative to web-based ambient players.
 Features individual volume control for Rain, Thunder, and Campfire sounds with an alsamixer-style TUI interface.

 ![relax-player](images/relax-player.gif)

+## Why relax-player?
+I built this because I wanted a simpler way to manage my focus environment:
+* **No more YouTube tabs:** Tired of manually balancing volumes for different "Rain & Thunder" videos every time.
+* **Lightweight:** Uses minimal CPU/RAM compared to a browser or heavy electron app.
+* **100% Offline:** Once sounds are downloaded, you don't need an internet connection.
+No tracking, no ads, just focus.

 ## Features